Imagine…

 I teach students in Love Your Landscape that a good rule of thumb for flower beds is to plant about 20-25 percent closer than recommended.
 So, if a plant tag says to plant at 16” centers, you’d plant at twelve to thirteen-inch centers.

-2. Perennial living mulch: a low-maintenance solution for your garden
+2. Perennial living mulch: a low maintenance alternative to mulch

 You can also plant perennial ground covers in perennial beds to grow a living mulch between taller plants.